kutluturk/memdb-json/README.md

-# NodeJS In-Memory Database For JSON Objects
+#In-Memory Database For JSON Objects that can be queried like SQL

-__This package is the alpha version of an in-memory DB for an array of JSON objects__
+__This package is the alpha version of an in-memory DB for an array of JSON objects.__

+__This package is intended to be used as an in memory database that can be queried like an SQL or NoSQL database.__

 ## How to Install